-Proxy - LGI Homes, Inc.

-Annual Meeting of Stockholders

-May 3, 2018, 4:00 P.M.
+Proxy - LGI Homes, Inc. Annual Meeting of Stockholders May 2, 2019, 4:00 P.M.
 CDT

-This Proxy is Solicited on Behalf of the Board of Directors
+This Proxy is Solicited on Behalf of the Board of Directors of LGI Homes, Inc.

-The undersigned appoints Charles Merdian and Meg Britton (the "Named Proxies") and each of them as proxies for the undersigned, with full power of substitution, to vote the shares of common stock of LGI Homes, Inc., a Delaware corporation ("the Company"), the undersigned is entitled to vote at the Annual Meeting of Stockholders of the Company to be held at the headquarters of the Company, 1450 Lake Robbins Drive, Suite 140, The Woodlands, Texas 77380 on Thursday, May 3, 2018 at 4:00 P.M.
-CDT and all adjournments thereof.
+The undersigned appoints Charles Merdian and Scott Garber (the "Named Proxies") and each of them as proxies for the undersigned, with full power of substitution, to vote the shares of common stock of LGI Homes, Inc., a Delaware corporation (the "Company"), which the undersigned is entitled to vote at the Annual Meeting of Stockholders of the Company to be held at the headquarters of the Company, 1450 Lake Robbins Drive, Suite 140, The Woodlands, Texas 77380 on Thursday, May 2, 2019 at 4:00 P.M.
+CDT (the "Annual Meeting") and any adjournment thereof.

 This proxy, when properly executed, will be voted in the manner directed herein.
-If no direction is made, this proxy will be voted \underline{FQR} all nominees for director, \underline{FQR} proposals 2 and 3, and \underline{FQR} 3 years in proposal 4.
+If no direction is made, this proxy will be voted FOR all nominees for director and FOR Proposals 2 and 3.
 In their discretion, the Named Proxies are authorized to vote upon such other matters that may properly come before the Annual Meeting or any adjournment thereof.

-You are encouraged to specify your choice by marking the appropriate box (SEE REVERSE SIDE) but you need not mark any box if you wish to vote in accordance with the Board of Directors' recommendations and vote for 3 years in Proposal 4.
+You are encouraged to specify your choice by marking the appropriate box (SEE REVERSE SIDE) but you need not mark any box if you wish to vote in accordance with the recommendations of the Board of Directors.
 The Named Proxies cannot vote your shares unless you sign and return this proxy card.
 If you vote by Internet or telephone, you do NOT need to mail back your proxy card.